To get more practice programming with Java classes.

 Before beginning to solve this problem, make a guess as to what the answer is.
 Put this guess in the comments of your program before writing it.

 You will write a program that solves this puzzle with two classes.
-The first is the Family class which has the following design:
+The first is a class called "Family", which should have the following variables:

 The second class should be a class which just has a main method.
 In this main method, do the following things: